 Before my very first climbing trip to Mt.Rainier I thought my fitness was going to be the least of my problems.
 I was in my early 20's, healthy and having been weight lifting since I was 13 I was sure I had this one in the bag.
-My work outs going into this climb consisted mostly of weight lifting 5 days a week and about 45 min cycling.
+My workouts going into this climb consisted mostly of cycling everyday for endurance.
 After all, in my mind all I was doing was putting the finishing touches on a otherwise flawless level of fitness.

 Little did i know, I was about to have a rude awakening.
 It turns out my fitness level was no where near where it had to be for me to summit this beast of mountain in a enjoyable manner.
 Turns out bench presses and dead lifts won't get you to the top of a mountain!
 In other words it was a long, miserable 4 days where I doubted my self the entire time.
 Never had I been in a situation where I physically wasn't sure if I could keep going.
 Nonetheless I did, we summited and I cursed my self all the way back down to Paradise(Mt.
 Rainier parking lot) for not having been better prepared.
 Did I enjoy the experience, simply put..
 NO, but it did challenge me to be WAY better prepared for my next trip.. and that I did.

 What I did differently.